 One for all the culture lovers

-Head to the Glasgow School of Art and explore the romantic symbolism of the magnificent Mackintosh Building and take advantage of special offers available until 17 February.
-In guided Valentine’s tours over the weekend, explore this architectural wonder and learn about Charles Rennie Mackintosh’s life, his true love and the symbol of the rose.
+Head to the Glasgow School of Art and explore the romantic symbolism of the magnificent Mackintosh Building.
+Explore this architectural wonder and learn about Charles Rennie Mackintosh’s life, his true love and the symbol of the rose.

 A trip to the skies